Some Ukrainians evacuated from ruins of Mariupol steel plant

-Some Ukrainians evacuated from ruins of Mariupol steel plant MSTYSLAV CHERNOV and YESICA FISCH, Associated Press May 1, 2022 Updated: May 1, 2022 12:19 a.m.
+Some Ukrainians evacuated from ruins of Mariupol steel plant CARA ANNA and YESICA FISCH, Associated Press May 1, 2022 Updated: May 1, 2022 2:08 a.m.

 1 of26 People sit in a bus during evacuation from Lyman, Donetsk region, eastern Ukraine, Saturday, April 30, 2022.
 Evgeniy Maloletka/AP Show More Show Less